svollm/Exercise_1/README.md

 Here is the website of my [hometown](https://www.freiburg.de/pb/,Lde/205243.html).

-And here is a picture of the Münster:
+And this is a picture of the Münster:

 ![bild](Freiburg-Foto-Vortrag.jpg)